 Focus on the process rather than the goal.
 Let’s break this down into more examples:

 - Start out by committing to one day of running per week for 20 minutes, or even just 10-15 minutes if that’s all you can handle.
+Checkout the Couch to 5K plan for a good starting point.

 - Then increase to two days, adding slowly until your body adjusts to the new routine.